 Blizzards form when these weather conditions are present simultaneously in an area.
 The mixture of moist and cold air provides the optimal conditions for snowfall.

 What is a Blizzard Warning?

 A blizzard warning is issued by the National Weather Service when a blizzard is occurring or is imminent.
-Since blizzards greatly limit visibility and can cause bodily harm, issuing a blizzard warning in an area helps locals stay informed and protect themselves in the event of a blizzard.
+Since blizzards limit visibility and can cause bodily harm, a warning helps locals stay informed and protect themselves ahead of time.

 Staying indoors during a blizzard is essential for preserving body heat and avoiding conditions such as hypothermia and frostbite.
 Additionally, driving during a blizzard is dangerous because of the reduced visibility and the loss of tire traction caused by snow buildup on roads.
 We’ve listed some blizzard safety tips below.

 Like other severe weather, preparation is the best way to stay safe during a blizzard warning and to reduce the risk of injury or damage to your property.
 Here are some tips to help you prepare for hazardous weather: